 - 1. The programme management draws up guidelines for written assignments.
-The guidelines for writing laboratory reports and other types of reports and the guidelines for writing a bachelor's thesis can be found on the Student Portal. - 2.
-The bachelor's thesis will be assessed by at least two examiners (the relevant supervisor and a second examiner). - 3.
+The guidelines for writing reports and the guidelines for writing a bachelor's thesis can be found on the Student Portal. - 2.
+The bachelor's thesis will be assessed by at least two examiners (the first supervisor and a second examiner). - 3.
 The bachelor's thesis must be written individually. - 4.
-The student may undertake one thesis supervised and assessed by the Faculty over the course of the programme.
+The student will undertake one thesis supervised and assessed by the Faculty over the course of the programme.